Synthetixio/synthetix-deployments/README.md

 ### Specify Upgrade

-- Update the default values in the configuration directory as desired.
+- Update the default values in the network-specific omnibus cannonfiles as desired.

-- Bump the provisioned package versions throughout the contracts directory to the latest.
+- After publishing any new versions of the provisioned packages (`oracle-manager`, `synthetix` and `spot-market`), bump the versions throughout the cannonfiles to match.
 Add new settings and invoke actions as necessary.

 ### Execute Upgrade